tibinthomas9/tibinthomas9.github.io/_posts/2019-03-28-iOS Rich Notifications and how to play a youtube video within a notification.md

 ---
+layout: post
+title: iOS Rich Notifications and how to play a youtube video within a notification
+subtitle: ios
+comments: true
 ---
 <hr>
 <h2 id="layout-posttitle-ios-rich-notifications-and-how-to-play-a-youtube-video-within-a-notificationimage-imghello_world.jpeg">layout: post<br>
 title: iOS Rich Notifications and how to play a youtube video within a notification!<br>